bharaththota09/weather-dashboard/README.md

 - View and manage your favorite cities in the "Favorite Cities" section.
 - Remove a city from your favorites by clicking "Remove".

+## Demo
+A live demo of the React Weather App is available at [LINK TO LIVE DEMO](https://weather-dashboard-1-9ufx.onrender.com/).

 ## Credits
 - The weather app was created by [Bharath Thota](https://github.com/bharaththota09) as a  project for the Aviara Labs.
 - The app uses the OpenWeatherMap API to retrieve weather data.